MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-20-Commercial-Mobile-Services/section-20.18.md

 ##### § 20.18 911 Service. #####

-Link to an amendment published at 82 FR 22760, May 18, 2017.

-(a) *Scope of section.* The following requirements are only applicable to CMRS providers, excluding mobile satellite service (MSS) operators, to the extent that they:
+(a) *Scope of section.* Except as described in paragraph (r) of this section, the following requirements are only applicable to CMRS providers, excluding mobile satellite service (MSS) operators, to the extent that they:

 (1) Offer real-time, two way switched voice service that is interconnected with the public switched network; and